 Pesticides that settle on surfaces leave a residue that remains long after you bomb your house.
-The residue can be harmful to humans, so you’ll need to protect many of the materials around your home from coming into contact with the fog.
+The residue can harm humans, so you’ll need to protect many of the materials around your home from coming into contact with the fog.
 Consider covering the following items to prevent any health issues after the fact:

 Use sheets, plastic coverings, or even newspapers to prevent pesticides from covering your items.
-Be sure to cover the food in your pantry and your pet’s food to keep it from being contaminated.
+Be sure to secure the food in your pantry and your pet’s food to keep it from being contaminated.

 5. Close Off Rooms and Turn Off the Air Conditioning

 To make the fog as effective as possible, you need to keep it contained in the room and allow it to settle naturally.
 That means closing off and sealing windows, doors, and other spots that might let pesticides seep through.

 Turning off fans and your air conditioner is critical.
 Doing so will prevent the fog from being blown around or sucked into your central air system, which would waste the pesticide and present a fire hazard.